ST10283090/Prog_Part_One-/README.md

 clearRecipe() was added.
 clearRecipe was editied.
 Now allows user to reset array to no values entered.
 User wil then be allwed to enter another recipe.

+exit prgram() was added to exit program if need be.